 Details on how the fair value of financial instruments is determined are disclosed in note 3(e).

-Financial assets and financial liabilities held at amortised cost
+Financial instruments held at amortised cost

 Financial assets and liabilities, other than those classified as FVTPL, are initially measured at fair value adjusted by transaction costs and subsequently amortised using the effective interest rate ("EIR") method.